Glivec Tablets (Imatinib)

 Who Should Not Take Glivec Tablets

-Do not use Glivec if you are allergic to imatinib or any of the ingredients listed.
-Signs of allergic reaction include shortness of breath, wheezing, difficulty breathing, swelling of face/lips/tongue, rash, itching, or hives.
+Do not use Glivec if you are allergic to imatinib or any of its ingredients.

 Medical Conditions to Discuss

-Tell your doctor if you have kidney or liver problems, heart problems, have had your thyroid gland removed, or have hepatitis B infection (as it may become active again during treatment).
+Inform your doctor if you have kidney or liver issues, heart problems, or if you've had your thyroid gland removed.
+Hepatitis B infection should also be discussed.

 Pregnancy and Breastfeeding